-“We’re using stuff like infrared light; 2500 feet of interconnected conveyor belt; large industrial magnets and then once we have all those items back into their individual categories then we’ll bale them into bales and we’ll ship them off to regional manufacturers where they’ll be turned back into new products,” Greely says.
+“We’re using stuff like infrared light, 2500 feet of interconnected conveyor belt, large industrial magnets," Greely says.
+"And then once we have all those items back into their individual categories then we’ll bale them into bales and we’ll ship them off to regional manufacturers where they’ll be turned back into new products."

 As much as 80,000 pounds of material is sorted per hour.
 All sorts of cans, plastic bottles, glass containers, cardboard cartons and paper fly by on high speed conveyors and eventually end up at the baler.
 What can’t be recycled – plastic bags and videotape, for instance – is pulled out and sent to the landfill.

 The troubling truth, however: Columbus residents recycle on a very small portion of their trash.
 Just 42,000 tons were recycled in 2015; a million tons were buried.